 The deadline for submission if your article is going to be available for mention in the next bi-monthly EE Magazine Highlights, is the 10th of the even-numbered months.
 Please respect this deadline.
 You might think “Oh, they can make an exception for me,” and possibly we can, but when 12-15 people all do this 2-3 weeks after the deadline, the pacing of our activity as volunteers becomes a harmful tsunami, unsustainable.
 We might need to postpone your article for several weeks.

 There is no need to wait for a deadline; in fact, we urge you to submit your article, or contact us with an idea for an article, anytime, so we can pace our magazine/website publications during the months.

-It’s important to understand that we publish articles in our website/magazine continually, and our website subscribers are notified about each new item when it appears.
+It’s important to understand that we publish articles in our website/magazine continually, and our website-notification subscribers are notified about each new item on the day it appears.
 The Magazine Highlights is emailed every other month to its own subscriber list, and it includes a selection of items from the site which fit the emphasis of the previous two months.
 Not all of the magazine/website-published articles get mentioned in a Highlights issue.

 6. About You